MicrosoftDocs/azure-docs/articles/logic-apps/tutorial-process-email-attachments-workflow.md

 ## Process attachments

-This logic app uses a **for each** loop to process each attachment in the email.
+To process each attachment in the email, add a **For each** loop to your logic app's workflow.

 1. Under the **Create blob for email body** shape, choose **More**, and select this command: **Add a for each**